 There is also pharmaceutical factory on the outskirts of Port Fairy.

-It’s interesting to note that the town had a population of 2190 in 1857; by 2016 that had grown to 3340.
+It’s interesting to note that the town had a population of 2190 in 1857; by 2016 that had grown to only 3340.
 The main industries are now tourism and fishing.

 ______________________________________________________